 On the first day of my tour, they were commenting on the radio between the different drivers about the conditions of the accesses, as there were too flooded sites to get to.

 But on the second day, we weren’t as lucky.
 We could hardly see the stone tree, and we did not see the red lagoon, as it literally did not look; it rained very hard, it was almost at the end of the day, and we went to our accommodation.

-What to bring to the tour of the Salar de Uyuni?
+What to Pack for the tour of Salar de Uyuni?

-The main thing is to bring water, even if your guide carries water, my recommendation is that you also carry some.
+The main thing is to bring water, even if your guide carries water, I recommend that you also carry some.

 - Light clothing and warm clothing (at night, it is very cold)

-- Appropriate footwear, mountain boots are ideal.
-Also some flip flops.
+- Appropriate footwear and mountain boots are ideal.
+Also, some flip-flops.

 - Cash.
 You will need it to be able to go to the bathroom, you are usually charged between 2 and 5 Bolivians and for the Eduardo Avaroa Andean National Wildlife Reserve.
 To buy some souvenirs, chocolate, etc.